bobnewgard/CxxJsonPath/README.md

 ### JSON

-UtlJson and the nomenclature used within are based on the information found at [json.org](http://json.org/)
+JsonPath and the nomenclature used within are based on the information found at [json.org](http://json.org/)

-### UtlJson::JsonFind Class
+### JsonPath::JsonFind Class

 This class stores two JSON values, a search context that contains JSON to be searched and a search path that contains JSON specifying a particular point in the JSON structure.

-The result of applying a search path to a search context selects a JSON value that represents the search target, or context value.
+The result of applying a search path to a search context returns a JSON value that represents the search target, also known as the context value.

 The context value may be a JSON string, number, array, object, key, true, false or null.